 Additionally, with AI insurers can improve claims turnaround cycles and fundamentally change the underwriting process.
 AI also enables insurers to access data faster, and cutting out the human element can lead to more accurate reporting in shorter periods of time.

 Machine learning can not only improve claims processing – it can automate it.
 When files are digital and accessible via the cloud, they can be analyzed using pre-programmed algorithms, improving processing speed and accuracy.
 This automated review can impact more than just claims: it can also be used for policy administration and risk assessment.

 Most consumers are willing to share extra personal information if it means saving money on their insurance policies – and the Internet of Things (IoT) can automate much of that data sharing.
 Insurers can use data from IoT devices such as the various components of smart homes, automobile sensors, and wearable technologies to better determine rates, mitigate risk, and even prevent losses in the first place.

-P&C insurers can’t afford to delay in leveraging IoT capabilities, as forecasts project a global IoT insurance market value of $42.76 billion by 2022.
+P&C insurers can’t afford to delay in leveraging IoT capabilities, as forecasts project Iot insurance market size to reach multimillion USD by 2029.
 IoT will bolster other insurance technology with first-hand data, improving the accuracy of risk assessment, giving insureds more power to directly impact their policy pricing, and insurers the opportunity to improve accuracy and revenues.